jitenderdev/countryutility/README.md

 </table>

-## How to use

-### Integration

-Integrating the project is simple a refined all you need to do is follow the below steps
+# Setup

+## 1. Provide the gradle dependency

 Step 1\.
-Add the JitPack repository to your build file.
-Add it in your root build.gradle at the end of repositories:
+Add the JitPack repository to your projects's(root) build.gradle file at the end of repositories:

 ```java
 allprojects {